top of page

 My point here is this: Thought leaders need to understand the economy in which some of their main income streams are embedded.
 And they need to understand how that industry, the creator economy, is changing and changing rapidly.

-The gist is this: Since AI doesn’t attribute the ideas that creators create to those individual creators, in the long run, creators will have to create a likeness of themselves and license that likeness.
+Since AI doesn’t attribute the ideas that creators create to those individual creators, in the long run, creators will have to create a likeness of themselves and license that likeness.
+This was another prediction I heard at the conference, but I didn’t quite grasp it at the time.
+So I asked ChatGPT to clarify what was meant.

 This is what ChatGPT 4.0 said when I asked for help understanding.